-- Most lectures are online (Zoom) only.
-However, special Lectures on Agricultural Bioinformatics IV is a hybrid of face-to-face and online. - All lectures will be conducted in Japanese. - Lectures for University of Tokyo students (students who can register through UTAS) will generally take place 17:15-18:45 and 19:00-20:30.
-Changes to the course schedule will be announced on UTAS, ITC-LMS, or Twitter as soon as possible. - Reflection from UTAS to ITC-LMS takes one day.
-Even if you register for the course just before the lecture, you cannot view the ITC-LMS, get the lecture materials, or register for attendance.
-Please complete the course registration through UTAS at least two days before the class starts. - Please prepare online classes, referencing utelecon (Online Class and Web Conference Portal Site). - The Zoom URL and information about the lectures will be posted on UTAS or ITC-LMS. - If you receive an error message when you register at UTAS even though the lecture schedules do not overlap, please register one of the courses at UTAS and submit an additional registration form to the Educational Section of the graduate school to which you belong. - In the Graduate School of Agricultural and Life Sciences of the University of Tokyo, and in many other graduate schools of the University of Tokyo, credits for some courses taken in this program can be added to the credits required to complete a master's degree.
-For details, please refer to the current year's Graduate School Handbook.
+- Most lectures are online (Zoom) only. - All lectures will be conducted in Japanese.
+Please refer to the current year's Graduate School Handbook for the availability of materials in English. - Lectures for University of Tokyo students (students who can register through UTAS) will generally take place 17:15-18:45 and 19:00-20:30.
+Changes to the course schedule will be announced on UTAS, UTOL, or X (Formerly Twitter) as soon as possible. - Reflection from UTAS to UTOL takes one day.
+Even if you register for the course just before the lecture, you cannot view the UTOL, get the lecture materials, or register for attendance.
+Please complete the course registration through UTAS at least two days before the class starts. - Please prepare online classes, referencing utelecon (Online Class and Web Conference Portal Site). - The Zoom URL and information about the lectures will be posted on UTAS or UTOL. - If you receive an error message when you register at UTAS even though the lecture schedules do not overlap, please register one of the courses at UTAS and submit an additional registration form to the Educational Section of the graduate school to which you belong. - In the Graduate School of Agricultural and Life Sciences of the University of Tokyo, and in many other graduate schools of the University of Tokyo, credits for some courses taken in this program can be added to the credits required to complete a master's degree.
+For details, please refer to the current year's Graduate School Handbook. - Please install the necessary software for each lecture beforehand.